 The range is 10-15 PSI.
 Don’t inflate over 15 PSI.

-Almost all iSUP’s come with a “Dual-Action” hand pump.
+More about Pumps: Almost all iSUP’s come with a “Dual-Action” hand pump.
 They let you toggle between inflating on just the down-stroke, (single action) or both the up-and-down strokes (double action).
 High-end SUP’s may come with a pump with two chambers giving you three inflation setting – called a “triple action” pump.
 They let you inflate like a dual action pump but a third setting lets you inflate with both chambers.
 This is difficult when inflating at high-pressure, but helpful for the first 80% of the process.

-How to paddle
+Part 2: How to hold and use the paddle

 To paddle straight: Don’t just paddle parallel to the board, but instead, put your paddle in about 2 feet away the board then pull down and toward the side of the board.